openstack/glance/doc/source/controllingservers.rst

 .. note::

-  To start all the Glance servers (currently the glance-api and glance-registry programs) at once, you can specify "all" for the <SERVER>
+  To start each of Glance servers (currently the glance-api and glance-registry programs), you can specify glance-api and glance-registry, respectively for the <SERVER>.

 Stopping a server
 -----------------